Colorado-School-of-Mines-Crowd-Sourcing/Mines-Crowdsourcing-System-3.0/README.md

 ```

 ## Running MCS in a Docker Container
+After completing the getting started section, MCS can be started in a Docker container.
 First a self-signed certificate must be created.
 ```bash
 openssl req -newkey rsa:2048 -nodes -keyout self-signed-certs/mcs.key -x509 -days 365 -out self-signed-certs/mcs.crt
 ```